 The CMS Center for Medicare and Medicaid Innovation recently announced a direct contracting model set to begin in 2021 to create value-based payment arrangements directly with Direct Contracting Entities ("DCEs"), which is part of CMS' strategy to drive broader healthcare reform and accelerate the shift from original Medicare toward value-based care models.
 A key aspect of direct contracting is providing new opportunities for a variety of different DCEs to participate in value-based care arrangements in Medicare fee-for-service.
-Our participation in the DCE program began on April 1, 2021 and we were assigned ~5,800 seniors in traditional Medicare.
+Our membership in this program is still being finalized by CMS, however, we currently anticipate being assigned ~1,500-2,000 members, if we choose to move forward.
 However, we have no experience serving as a DCE and may not be able to realize the expected benefits thereof.
 In particular, we may be unable to achieve risk-like patient economics on original Medicare patients.
 Members that we are assigned under the direct contracting model may not be profitable to us initially or at all.
 In addition, our management team has and may further invest considerable time and resources in adapting to the direct contracting model.
 The direct contracting model, or may be unable to expand our total addressable market in the manner that we expect.
-Our existing DCE contracts are subject to review by CMS each year and such contracts are not guaranteed to be renewed in 2022.